-A robust rule addressing base erosion and profit shifting should apply to all incorporated and unincorporated entities and arrangements, including permanent establishments, which may be used to increase the level of interest deductions claimed in a country.
+Desirability of Broad Application.
+A robust rule addressing BEPS should apply to all incorporated and unincorporated entities and arrangements, including permanent establishments, which may be used to increase the level of interest deductions claimed in a country.
 Four scenarios are identified:

-- Companies and other entities in a group, including permanent establishments.
-Entities are in a group where one entity has direct or indirect ownership or control over another entity or both entities are under the direct or indirect ownership or control of a third entity. - Connected parties.
-For these purposes entities are connected parties where they are under common ownership or control but are not part of a group.
-This may arise where (i) an individual, fund, or trust exercises control over the entities or (ii) a shareholder agreement exists which has the effect of bringing the entities under common control.
-The proposition is that collective investment vehicles under the control of the same investment manager should not be treated as connected parties if there is no other connection between them. - Payments made to related parties.
-Related parties include (i) significant shareholders and investors (and members of their family), (ii) entities where there is a significant relationship but which is not sufficient to establish control, and (iii) third parties where the payment is made under a structured arrangement.
-A significant shareholding or a significant relationship is a 25% or greater holding. - Standalone entities.
-Entities not otherwise described above.
+- Companies and other entities in a group, including permanent establishments: Entities are in a group where one entity has direct or indirect ownership or control over another entity or both entities are under the direct or indirect ownership or control of a third entity. - Connected parties: For these purposes entities are connected parties where they are under common ownership or control but are not part of a group.
+This may arise where (1) an individual, fund, or trust exercises control over the entities or (2) a shareholder agreement exists which has the effect of bringing the entities under common control.
+The proposition is that collective investment vehicles under the control of the same investment manager should not be treated as connected parties if there is no other connection between them.

+- Payments made to related parties: Related parties include (1) significant shareholders and investors (and members of their family); (2) entities where there is a significant relationship but which is not sufficient to establish control; and (3) third parties where the payment is made under a structured arrangement.
+A significant shareholding or a significant relationship is a 25 percent or greater holding. - Standalone entities: Entities not otherwise described above.